junxit/us-congress-bills-114/metadata.md

 - 2016-09-21 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 425 - 0 (Roll no. 540). (text: CR 09/20/2016 H5700)
 - 2016-09-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 425 - 0 (Roll no. 540).(text: CR 09/20/2016 H5700)
 - 2016-09-21 — The title of the measure was amended.
 Agreed to without objection.
+- 2016-09-22 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.